 One of the newer rides at the Magic Kingdom is Under the Sea: The Journey of the Little Mermaid.
 It’s a dark ride that will take you through the story of the Little Mermaid.

 Although you’ll see Ursula during the journey, it’s not necessarily a scary ride.
-Keep that in mind, however, that your kids may be a little scared during that scene.
-FastPass is offered for this ride.
+Keep in mind, however, that your kids may be a little scared during that scene.
+Genie+ is offered for this ride.